 It is an ELA Rule to ensure that a first aid kit is available for all home games.
 This can be in the Clubhouse or on the side of the field but must be available if needed.

-Clubs should be familiar with England Lacrosse's guidance on concussion in lacrosse.
+Clubs should be familiar with England Lacrosse's guidance on concussion in lacrosse, which can be found on the England Lacrosse policies page.

 Respect Code of Conduct

-England Lacrosse has launched a new RESPECT code for all participants in lacrosse to follow to provide a safe, enjoyable competitive environment.
+Clubs should me familiar with England Lacrosse's Respect Code for all participants in lacrosse to follow to provide a safe, enjoyable competitive environment.
+It can be found on the England Lacrosse policies page.